Making money with your time and vehicle in 2020 is no longer complicated.

 Think about it — if there’s no ride request at the moment, why not pick up someone’s dinner and make money that way instead?

 But keep in mind, some are making less and some are making more, especially if they’re doing this full-time.

 Let’s take a look at some things that will affect your pay.

 1. Pickup Fees

 You earn a set rate for every restaurant you go to and every order that you pick up.

 2. Delivery Fees

 The exact fee varies depending on your region, and they’re calculated by the distance between the restaurant and the customer’s home.

 They changed this policy in 2018 to reflect the distance between the pickup and drop-off point.

 The mileage fees also vary depending on whether you’re driving, riding a bike, riding a scooter, or walking.

 4. Uber Eats Tips

 Uber takes a 25% cut of every bill, but they don’t touch any of your tips.

 5. Boost Prices

-How To Become An Uber Eats Driver
+How To Become A Driver With Uber Eats

-The first step before you can drive for Uber Eats is to determine if the food delivery service is available in your city.
+The first step before you can drive with Uber Eats is to determine if the food delivery service is available in your city.

 Driver Requirements Overview:

-You must be able to carry at least 30 pounds
+And you have to be able to carry at least 30 pounds.

 Most food orders are considerably lighter, but you need to be able to lift heavier items when needed.

 You’re checked before you’re approved for the job and then again every year that you stay with the company.

 Even if you plan to deliver via bike or scooter, there are some standards you’ll need to meet.

 Vehicle Requirements Overview: